 A good red floor design transitions into the realm of garages seamlessly.
 A few wide bands surrounding each checkerboard car bay takes what is normally a utilitarian space and turns it into a red hot showstopper.
 Astronomy Cafe

 Adding red accents to your floors doesn’t have to involve a renovation, a gorgeous area rug can do the trick and be soft underfoot at the same time.
 Interior Idea

 Pop Art Decorating with Red Accents

-If you are looking for that include a red pop art theme, look no further.
+If you are looking for kitchen design ideas that include a red pop art theme, look no further.
 Marilyn Monroe’s famous red lips have made a real imprint on these cabinets – several times.
 Fun, whimsical and definitely a conversation starter.

 Add Red Accents to Staircases

 Today’s homes no longer treat a staircase as simply a way to get from A to B, these days staircases are an opportunity to create a design statement and what better way to make a statement than with a red stair rail.
 Designed by Tom Scheerer, the geometric rail is a fun contemporary contrast to the white traditional newel post.
 Apartment Therapy

 Speaking of geometric designs, this geometric staircase is a series of askew shadow boxes with red steel side panels and as if that wasn’t enough, the handrail is Lucite with red support brackets.